justin-tay/json-schema-validator/doc/1.x/README.md

 #### Performance

+This should be the fastest Java JSON Schema Validator implementation.

 The following is the benchmark results from the [JSON Schema Validator Perftest](https://github.com/networknt/json-schema-validator-perftest) project that uses the [Java Microbenchmark Harness](https://github.com/openjdk/jmh).

 Note that the benchmark results are highly dependent on the input data workloads and schemas used for the validation.

 In this case this workload is using the Draft 4 specification and largely tests the performance of the evaluating the `properties` keyword.
-You may refer to [Results of performance comparison of JVM based JSON Schema Validation Implementations](https://www.creekservice.org/json-schema-validation-comparison/performance#json-schema-test-suite-benchmark) for benchmark results that use the [JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite).
+You may refer to [Results of performance comparison of JVM based JSON Schema Validation Implementations](https://www.creekservice.org/json-schema-validation-comparison/performance#json-schema-test-suite-benchmark) for benchmark results for more typical workloads

 If performance is an important consideration, the specific sample workloads should be benchmarked, as there are different performance characteristics when certain keywords are used.
 For instance the use of the `unevaluatedProperties` or `unevaluatedItems` keyword will trigger annotation collection in the related validators, such as the `properties` or `items` validators, and annotation collection will adversely affect performance.

-Special attention should also be made for inefficient schemas using deeply nested `oneOf` or `anyOf` that do not have a condition to short-circuit the evaluation using `if` and `then`.
-The validator has no choice but to perform all the evaluations, and the error messages would be typically very confusing as it will return all the messages from the children.

 ##### NetworkNT 1.4.1